wonscha/machine_learning_projects/README.md

 The purpose of this repository is not only to personally practice implemention of general machine learning algorithms but also to deeply understand how it works while implementing it.
 Thus, codes written in team structure or for commercial purpose will not be stored in this repository.

-In many cases, tasks have come from assignments of college or kaggle.
+In many cases, tasks have come from assignments of college or textbooks.

 # Structure